 Brazilian funds now can in “other assets” traded in other jurisdictions

-According to the to the circular, that is available on the website of Securities and Exchange Commission of Brazil (CVM), the regulator has directed administrators, managers, and auditors of investment fund, who wanted to seek clarification, that it does not prohibit indirect investment in cryptocurrencies while dealing in foreign funds, as long as these are regulated where they’re traded.
+According to the circular, that is available on the website of the Securities and Exchange Commission of Brazil (CVM), the regulator has directed administrators, managers, and auditors of investment fund, who wanted to seek clarification, that it does not prohibit indirect investment in cryptocurrencies while dealing in foreign funds, as long as these are regulated where they’re traded.

 The notice, that is published in Spanish, quotes Daniel Maeda, SIN’s superintendent who said that (translated using google translate)

 “Instruction 555, does not prohibit indirect investment in cryptos when dealing with overseas investment, ” “However, it is incumbent upon the managers, managers and independent auditors to observe certain steps in the acquisition and maintenance of these assets in the portfolio,” he added.